 Are you ready to envision yourself as strong, healthy and in charge of your attitude towards life?

-To get a sense of who I am and what I offer, please continue to checkout this website.
-Check out the meditations, the blogs, the workshops and if you resonate with what I offer, call me and I am happy to answer any other questions that you may have.
+To get a sense of who I am and what I offer, please continue to browse this website.
+Check out the meditations, the blogs, the workshops and if it resonates with you, call me and I am happy to answer any other questions that you may have.

 I can offer:

 - EMDR – Eye Movement Desensitization